 Currently, launches are carried out by R7 family launch vehicles - "Soyuz", as well as "Protons", which are almost not used, and "Angara", which, as Borisov correctly said, is "also not a young development".
 In addition, it is mainly used "for launching military satellites".

-If this work proves successful, we hope that we can replicate it and use the design solutions incorporated in this rocket for a super-heavy carrier.
+If this work is successful, we hope that we can replicate it and use the design solutions incorporated in this rocket for a super-heavy carrier.

 This is an absolutely innovative ultra-light reusable carrier, which also runs on liquefied natural gas.
 It will ensure the profitability of launch services.
 TsNIIMash has "quite serious hopes" for this development.

-The second customer for this promising carrier is the Foundation for Advanced Research.
-Work on the ultra-light carrier has been underway for "two to three years".
+The second customer of this promising carrier is the Foundation for Advanced Research.
+Work on the ultra-light carrier has been underway for "two or three years".

 The work was not publicized, as this carrier is quite innovative in its design and technological solutions, new alloys and composite materials are used there.
 Tests of experimental stages of the future carrier were, in principle, successful, which proves the correctness of the design solutions.
 Today we are interested in the manufacture of engines and confirmation of the characteristics that are incorporated in them.
 If everything goes successfully, we will accelerate this work.